vitalab/vitalab.github.io/article/_posts/2022-04-15-com-triplet.md

 ![Figure 1](/article/images/comtriplet/sc06.jpg)

 For the triplet loss to work, data has to be labelled as **positive** and **negative**.
 So, in case one has to deal with unsupervised data, the authors propose to use a Gaussian Mixture Model to automatically assign labels.
-This leads to a "Soft" version of their COM-Triple.
+This leads to a "Soft" version of their COM-Triplet.
 See paper for more details.

 # Results
 The method was tested on the ISIC2020 skin lesion classification dataset.
 The most appealing results are those reported in Table II (supervised classification), Table III (unsupervised classification) and Figure 4 which shows that the COM-Triplet is more robust to class imbalance than a VGG classifier.